andrew/ultimate-awesome/README.md

 - [awesome-dl-development](https://github.com/jason-cs18/awesome-dl-development) - A collection of deep learning development (notes, courses, papers and tools).
 - [awesomerepos](https://github.com/javadroider/awesomerepos) - Collection of useful repos which I have found in GitHub.
 - [awesome-money](https://github.com/jbenjoseph/awesome-money) - Tracking all the places to grant money for your projects or education.
+- [awesome-automated-ai](https://github.com/jbogocz/awesome-automated-ai) - A curated list of 250+ tools for Automated AI/ML - from hyperparameter optimization to autonomous AI agents.
 - [awesome-buddhism](https://github.com/jenglamlow/awesome-buddhism) - 如来正法佛教资料汇集 A curated list of resources for Buddhism.
 - [awesome-retro-collecting](https://github.com/jeromeheuze/awesome-retro-collecting) - A curated list of resources for retro game collectors.
 - [awesome-gradient-boosting-papers](https://github.com/jeus0522/awesome-gradient-boosting-papers) - A curated list of gradient boosting research papers with implementations.